Tokyo Tower: Complete Guide to Japan’s Iconic Landmark

 弁天堂 (25)-2

-The Top Deck Tour of Tokyo Tower is a premium tour that takes you to the top deck, located 250 meters high, via a special elevator.
-Participants are guided around the observation deck, enjoying panoramic views of Tokyo.
-On clear days, you can see Mount Fuji and Tokyo Bay, making this breathtaking view well worth the visit.
+The Tokyo Tower Top Deck Tour is a premium guided experience that takes visitors via a special elevator to the Top Deck at 250 meters.
+Tour participants are guided by dedicated staff through the observation deck, enjoying panoramic views of Tokyo.
+On clear days, Mount Fuji and Tokyo Bay can be seen from the Top Deck, making it well worth the visit.

 ■ Terrace Dining TANGO